maxwell-yaron/mandlebrot/README.md

 This project allows you to zoom into the fractal (slowly) and look at different pieces of it.

-If you want a demo of the html you can click [link].
+If you want a demo of the app you can click [link].

 ### Current issues include:
 * Maximum zoom level is ~40 for floating point precision reasons.